![]() |

-I am a Senior Research Scientist in the Human Machine Interaction (HMI) department at Bosch Research, working in the areas of natural language processing, machine learning, and knowledge representation and reasoning.
+I am a Lead Scientist at Bosch Research in Sunnyvale, CA, USA.
+I work in the areas of natural language processing, machine learning, and knowledge representation and reasoning.
 More specifically, I am interested in the research problems of information extraction, question answering, question generation, and knowledge base construction and utilization.
+Broadly speaking, I am interested in theoretical foundations and practical algorithms to approach the meaning of natural language computationally.
 Previously, I obtained a Ph.D. in the Language Technologies Institute of the School of Computer Science at Carnegie Mellon University.
-Broadly speaking, I am interested in theoretical foundations and practical algorithms to approach the meaning of natural language computationally.
-I often explore theoretically-grounded combinations of machine-learnable models and knowledge resources for the natural language problems. |
+My Ph.D. study focused on learnable models for capturing event semantics and structures. |

 News